 - [1] Individual must self-declare their fitness for work in the absence of having a fitness for work certificate from their GP/healthcare provider.
-This is in acknowledgement that GP's don't currently have capacity to be issuing return to work certificates. - [2] Close contact is defined by the HSE as spending more than 15 minutes face-to-face contact within 2 metres of an infected person / living in the same house or shared accommodation as an infected person.
+This is an acknowledgement that GP's don't currently have capacity to be issuing return to work certificates. - [2] Close contact is defined by the HSE as spending more than 15 minutes of face-to-face contact within 2 metres of someone who has COVID-19, indoors or outdoors / living in the same house or shared accommodation as someone who has COVID-19 / sitting within 2 seats of someone who has COVID-19 on public transport or an airplane.
 [This is only a guide].